Paris | France

-Founded in 2000, Parcours Saint-Germain is an annual art event bringing contemporary art installations to a neighborhood of cultural heritage and modern charm, aiming to inspire thought and strengthen the relationship between the public and art.
+Founded in 2000, Parcours Saint-Germain is an annual art event bringing contemporary art installations to a neighbourhood of cultural heritage and modern charm, aiming to inspire thought and strengthen the relationship between the public and art.
 Under the theme “The Art of Shape”, this year’s event runs for 10 days and features more than 30 artists from all over the world.
 Innovating, deconstructing, and exploring materials, the artists investigate the potential of “shape” and produce works that manifest the ineffable.
-Their art pieces will be displayed at landmark sights, branded shops, cafés and other public space in the Saint-Germain neighborhood, encouraging the public to ponder “unknown shapes.”
+Their art pieces will be displayed at landmark sights, branded shops, cafés and other public space in the Saint-Germain neighbourhood, encouraging the public to ponder “unknown shapes.”

-Parcours Saint-Germain kicked off the 2018 cooperation programs between Chengdu IFS and Saint-Germain-des-Prés Committee at a community event that saw both local and international art lovers as well as the curious attend the ceremony.
+Parcours Saint-Germain kicked off the 2018 cooperation programs between Chengdu IFS and Saint-Germain-des-Prés Committee at a community event that saw both local and international art lovers, as well as the curious, attend the ceremony.
 Working with the event’s organizing committee, Chengdu IFS invited Zhao Mi and Chen Weicai, two leading Sichuan artists, to create and present artworks featuring Chengdu elements and oriental charm, helping open a dialogue between the world and the motifs of traditional Chinese culture.

 Artist Zhao Mi chose bamboo, an iconic visual element of southern China, as the base material for his installation.
 Zhao Mi’s piece for Parcours Saint-Germain 2018 is called “Grand Waterfall”.
-Featuring 700 bamboo poles, a curtain and flowing water, the art work brings to life a striking traditional Chinese freestyle landscape painting right in front of the centuries-old Saint-Germain-des-Prés Cathedral.
+Featuring 700 bamboo poles, a curtain and flowing water, the artwork brings to life a striking traditional Chinese freestyle landscape painting right in front of the centuries-old Saint-Germain-des-Prés Cathedral.
 With this installation, Zhao Mi showcases the inclusiveness and evolution of Chengdu City.

 Chen Weicai, another of the Sichuan artists, offered a striking work simply, and provocatively, entitled “Palace”.
-Inspired by the architecture of western Sichuan and by using gray tiles crafted at the ancient Chengdu town of Luodai, Chen Weicai produced a semi-private space fitting the context and layout of Place Fürstenberg, Saint-Germain-des-Prés that both intrigues and pleases the onlooker.
+Inspired by the architecture of western Sichuan and by using grey tiles crafted at the ancient Chengdu town of Luodai, Chen Weicai produced a semi-private space fitting the context and layout of Place Fürstenberg, Saint-Germain-des-Prés that both intrigues and pleases the onlooker.
 This immersive work of art embodies exactly what the annual event is all about.

 “Red Panda” a sculpture created by renowned French contemporary artist Richard Orlinski, was also on display at Place Saint-Sulpice.
 Made of red resin, the sculpture stands three meters tall, stretches two and a half meters wide and weighs 200 kg, expressing the broad power and serene calmness of the panda.
 Specially made for OPÉRATION PANDA last Christmas, and commissioned by Chengdu IFS, this popular “Red Panda” symbolizes the friendship and values of this international partnership.